HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 ## No Audio on Host after Homeassisant Supervised Installation

-This section is reffering to issue #21.
+This section is reffering to [#21](https://github.com/HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/issues/21).
 For further information check out the issue.
 This problem might also cause no YouTube playback.
 To fix this problem follow these steps:
 1. Go to `Settings > Add-ons > ADD-ON Store`